Skip to main content

 As a result, the final amount of the sale will change due to the calculation of the imposed tax.
 The cost of goods $400 + imposed tax $125 = $525 total amount of sales.
 The printed documents will show the amounts of these taxes.

-Tax Applying to Goods in Posting
+Tax Applying to Products in Posting

 Step 1.
 In the “General Rules” section on the “Posting” tab, click the “Add Tax” button.